 Quilt art features Landmark buildings in downtown Mobile

-MOBILE, Ala.
-(WALA) – LoDa Art Walk celebrates local artists every second Friday of the month.
+MOBILE, Alabama (WALA) — LoDa Art Walk celebrates local artists every second Friday of the month.

 This month — the Mobile Arts Council is highlighting the works of the Azalea City Art Quilters.